arc64/www.tecks.co.nz/books/types-of-research-evidence/approaches-to-research-into-learning-and-teaching/types-of-explanation/some-common-types-of-immediate-cause-explanations.md

 ---
+has_children: false
 layout: default
+nav_order: 3
-title: "Some common types of immediate cause explanations "
+title: 'Some common types of immediate cause explanations '
-nav_order: Somecommontypesofimmediatecauseexplanations
-has_children: false
 ---
 # Some common types of immediate cause explanations